janwilmans/guidelines/beginners_guide_to_cpp.md

 }
 ```

 The first thing you need to know about C++ is that it comes in two parts, the language and libraries.
 And most prominent library is the STL (Standard Template Library).
 To begin using a library, it needs to be included and that is what we see at `#include <iostream>`.
 We want to output some text using std::cout (standard character output) and we want to use `std::string` (standard string) to make our example, so we include `#include <string>`.

 Then the `main` part start by creating a function called `int main()` which is the entry point of the program that is called by the system when the program starts.
-The name must be `main` (or sometimes WinMain() on microsoft compilers, but that is not 'standard' C++).
+The name must be `main` (or sometimes WinMain() on microsoft compilers, but that is not standard C++).

 So in `main` returns a value `int` which is an integer (a signed numeric value) as the result of the program.
 On many OS's like windows, MacOS and Linux, there is a convention that the program returns zero if everything went OK and some error-code if the program failed is some way.